Saskatoon Honey Gin Bramble Cocktail

 I love designing different cocktails with unique spirits like in this Saskatoon Honey Gin Bramble Cocktail.
 Eau Claire Distillery just released this Saskatoon Honey Gin on March 20 as a seasonal product, just in time for spring.

-The Turner Valley based craft Distillery, Eau Claire Distillery prides themselves in making fantastic unique spirits.
-This gin pays homage to our Canadian prairies with a locally sourced honey, Saskatoon berries, rose hips and Alberta malted barley, in addition to classic gin botanicals.
+The Turner Valley based craft Distillery, Eau Claire Distillery prides itself on making fantastic unique spirits.
+This gin pays homage to our Canadian prairies with locally sourced honey, Saskatoon berries, rose hips, and Alberta malted barley, in addition to classic gin botanicals.

 This cocktail bursts with wonderful flavors from the gin plus a hint of raspberry from Chambord and the freshness from lemon and sweetness from simple syrup or sugar syrup.